camunda-community-hub/process-execution-automator/README.md

 # Comments
-* embeded a Camunda 7
+* embedded a Camunda 7
 * start after an activity